-With the establishment of the Travis Bogard Artist in Residence Program (AIR) in 2015, the Eugene O’Neill Foundation Board of Directors, through its Advisory Board, has realized a long-held goal.
+With the establishment of the Travis Bogard Artist in Residence Program (AIR) in 2015, the Eugene O’Neill Foundation Board of Directors, through its Advisory Board, realized a long-held goal.

 Tao House fellowships are given to persons focused on the performing arts for whom a space of time to work without distraction would be beneficial.
+Fellows benefit from working in the solitude and quiet of Tao House, the same creative atmosphere in which Eugene O’Neill produced his masterpieces.
 It is emphasized that there is no requirement that work be related to O’Neill.

 Fellows live off-site in comfortable, contemplative surroundings but spend their days at the nearby Eugene O’Neill National Historic Site.
 Housing, including meals andlocal transportation, isprovided by the Foundation.
 Couples can be admitted, but only fellows will be financed.
 Children are not permitted.